- Kenneth Brandborg

 FX Risk as a hazard

 Today, the Foreign Exchange risk is all around us.
-It has always been there, and until Facebook's cryptocurrency Libra conquers the world – FX-risk will prevail.
-Currently various factors are throwing the FX-rates in unforeseeable directions, such as power tweets, the trade war between USA and China, the Brexit menace, and various central banks lowering their rates and participate in the QE race.
+It has always been there, and until Facebook's cryptocurrency Libra conquers the world, FX risk will prevail.
+Currently, various factors are throwing the FX-rates in unforeseeable directions, such as power tweets, the trade war between USA and China, the Brexit menace, and various central banks lowering their rates and participating in the QE race.
 Yet somehow, the old risk seems to be overlooked, ignored, or handled in manual or semi-manual ways.

-Out of a variety of the solutions available, not many of them are designed to genuinely help the user to understand, provide an overview, and hedge the foreign currency risk.
+Out of a variety of the solutions available, not many of them are designed to genuinely help the user understand, provide an overview, and hedge the foreign currency risk.
 In a world driven by data, currency risk is often handled based on what one believes or thinks is correct.
-However, non-experts can not simply manage such a significant risk based on what feels right.
+However, non-experts cannot simply manage such a significant risk based on what feels right.
 There is a need to handle the information and decisions professionally based on hard facts and data.
 With the correct FX risk controlling strategy, one can make sure to gain ultimate profits without losing any revenue due to mishandled FX risk.
-This is where SaepioX can be necessary tool for anyone working with FX risk, but more about it will follow in the future articles.
+This is where SaepioX can be a necessary tool for anyone working with FX risk, but more about it will follow in the future articles.

 – contact SaepioX here and we will review your excel sheet to give you a second opinion - for free.